hongliangduan/GAPS/README.md

-# GAPS: Geometric Attention-based Networks for Peptide Binding Sites Identification by the Transfer Learning Approach
+# GPS: a Geometric Attention-based Network for Peptide Binding Site Identification by the Transfer Learning Approach

 ![overviwe](util/overview.png)

-GAPS demonstrates state-of-the-art (SOTA) performance in the protein-peptide binding sites prediction which also exhibits exceptional performance across several expanded experiments including predicting the apo protein-peptide, the protein-cyclic peptide, and the AlphaFold-predicted protein-peptide binding sites, revealing that the GAPS is a powerful, versatile, stable method suitable for diverse binding site predictions
+GPS demonstrates state-of-the-art (SOTA) performance in the protein-peptide binding sites prediction which also exhibits exceptional performance across several expanded experiments including predicting the apo protein-peptide, the protein-cyclic peptide, and the AlphaFold-predicted protein-peptide binding sites, revealing that the GPS is a powerful, versatile, stable method suitable for diverse binding site predictions

 ## Installation